Safeguarding overlooked ecosystems: protect, manage and restore grasslands and savannahs in Argentina, Colombia and Paraguay

 • In all countries, first areas have been identified for supporting the creation and effective management of new and existing protected and conserved areas (PCA) based on a due diligence analysis.

-• The current conventional beef production systems were analysed in all countries, and initial workshops were conducted with communities and farmers to define sustainable management models and to update the project methodology of cost-benefit analysis.
-In this context, consultations with three indigenous communities in the Paraguayan Pantanal were carried out based on the process of Free, Prior and Informed Consent (FPIC).
+• The current conventional beef production systems were analysed in all countries (“business as usual” model), and workshops were conducted with community members, farmers and other local stakeholders to define sustainable management models and to update the project methodology of cost-benefit analysis.

 • Similarly, methodological approaches and experiences on restoration have been assessed and first pilot areas have been selected to carry out restoration activities.

-• Two Colombian PhD students and two master students were selected so far for carrying out their research in the context of the project.
+• Two Colombian PhD students, one associated German PhD student, and three master students were selected so far for carrying out their research in the context of the project.
 The research focus areas and potential methods were collaboratively discussed and determined with the project partners and local institutions to ensure that the research will address pertinent local issues and contribute to institutional capacity building and knowledge interchange.
 The PhD research topics include the spatiotemporal analysis of socio-ecological networks, the relevance of private capital for conservation, and the integration of indigenous and local knowledge in fire management strategies.
-First field visits were realised in all three project countries to carry out research activities.
+Field visits during 2024 and 2025 were realised in all three project countries to carry out research activities.
 Initial results were presented at international conferences and several scientific articles are currently under development.

 Latest Update: